joanapazcardoso/cv/README.md

 ## EDUCATION
 Bacharel in Social Communication with a focus on Advertising & Marketing - ESPM: School of Advertising and Marketing - Brazil, Porto Alegre.
 2011.

-Extension Course in Business and Sales - APC: Australian Pacific College – Sydney, Austrália.
+Extension Course in Business and Sales - APC: Australian Pacific College – Sydney, Australia.
 2007.

 ## PROFESSIONAL EXPERIENCE